chaitravc/DAYS-30/day 16/README.md

-### Day 18 – Turn Detection
+### Day 16 – Streaming Audio

-This task focuses on using **AssemblyAI’s streaming API** to detect when a user has finished speaking (turn detection).
-Once a turn ends, the transcription is finalized and sent to the client over WebSockets.
-The client displays the transcription in the UI at the end of the turn.
+This task focuses on **recording and streaming audio** from the client to the server using WebSockets, and saving the received audio data to a file.
+No transcription, LLM processing, or TTS is required for this task.

 ---

 #### Task Overview

-* Enable turn detection with AssemblyAI’s streaming API
-* Detect when the user stops speaking
-* Send a WebSocket message to the client to indicate the end of the turn
-* Display the transcription in the UI at the end of each turn
+* Record audio on the client side
+* Stream audio data to the server over WebSockets at regular intervals
+* Receive binary audio data on the server
+* Save the received audio data into a file
+* Breakage of the existing UI is expected and acceptable for this task

 ---

 #### How It Works

-1. User speaks into the microphone
+1. Client records audio from the microphone
-2. Audio is streamed to AssemblyAI for real-time transcription
-3. AssemblyAI signals when the user has stopped speaking (end of turn)
-4. Backend sends a WebSocket message to the client notifying end of turn
-5. Client displays the transcription on the UI
+2. Instead of accumulating chunks locally, the client streams audio chunks to the server using WebSockets
+3. Server receives the audio data as binary messages
+4. Server writes the audio data to a file for storage

 ---

 #### Tech Stack

+* **Frontend** – HTML/JavaScript (for audio recording & WebSocket client)
 * **Backend** – Python (FastAPI)
-* **Streaming & Turn Detection** – AssemblyAI API
 * **Communication** – WebSockets
-* **Frontend** – HTML/JavaScript UI
 * **Runtime** – Uvicorn

 ---